Welcome to the guide for Alerting Services!

 NOTE: Links in some email alerts may not be fully compliant with the WSU proxy server, so you may need to retrieve the article directly by accessing the WSU licensed resource.

-BrowZine is an app available made available by the Wayne State University Library System which allows you to access, retrieve and store articles from all of your favorite journals.
+BrowZine is an app made available by the Wayne State University Library System which allows you to access, retrieve and store articles from all of your favorite journals.
 Use on your desktop, laptop, or any IOS (Apple) or Android device.
 It's easy to stay up to date with Browzine!